Scroll down to find six easy ways you can enroll in the Advocare plan that will meet your health and financial needs.

 The Annual Enrollment Period runs from October 15 through December 7.
 During this time beneficiaries may change prescription drug plans, change Medicare Advantage plans, return to Original Medicare or enroll in a Medicare Advantage plan for the first time.
 Enrollment changes take effect on January 1.

 Special Enrollment Periods allow Medicare beneficiaries to make an enrollment change outside of the normal enrollment periods due to a qualifying event.
-Beneficiaries have a limited time to make a change following a qualifying event.
-If you are unsure whether your event makes you eligible for this Special Enrollment Period, please call Advocare Customer Service.
+Beneficiaries have a limited time to make a change following a qualifying event such as moving outside your current plan's service area, moving into or out of a nursing home, or leaving insurance from an employer.
+If you are unsure whether your event makes you eligible for a Special Enrollment Period, please call Security Health Plan Customer Service.

-A sales agent representing Security Health Plan will be glad to help you complete the application process for Advocare, starting with verifying your entitlement to Medicare Part A and enrollment in Medicare Part B. The process then continues with completion of the application.
+A sales agent representing Security Health Plan will be glad to help you complete the application process for an Advocare plan, starting with verifying your entitlement to Medicare Part A and enrollment in Medicare Part B. The process then continues with completion of the application.

-* Medicare beneficiaries may enroll in Advocare through the Centers for Medicare & Medicaid Services Online Enrollment Center located at http://www.medicare.gov.
-For more information contact Security Health Plan at 1-877-998-0998, TTY for hearing and speech impaired: 1-877-727-2232.
+Medicare beneficiaries may enroll in an Advocare plan through the Centers for Medicare & Medicaid Services Online Enrollment Center located at http://www.medicare.gov.
+For more information contact Security Health Plan at 1-877-998-0998.
+If you are hearing or speech impaired, call TTY 711.

 Customer Service hours: